-What Can a Handyman Do in San Marcos, Texas?
+What Can a Handyman Do Without a License in San Marcos, Texas?

 In Texas, there is no statewide “general contractor” license for typical handyman/home repair work; most handymen operate without a state contractor license as long as they do NOT perform regulated trades (electrical, plumbing, HVAC/refrigeration, fire sprinklers, etc.) and they obtain any required local permits.
 San Marcos is in Hays County; local rules focus on permits/inspections and (depending on business type) city registration/tax, rather than a universal state-issued handyman license.